undeadwanderer/undead-userscripts/README.md

 ### Scripts in this repo:

+- NEW: **derpibooru-search-reverse** — An experimental script for Derpibooru that adds a button that reverses the order of the current image list while saving the current page's relative position in the list.
+Works with the main image list, activity page, search results and galleries.
+Dusted off one of my beginner scripts and made a bunch of fixes and improvements to get it working with the current version of the site.

 - **tabun-filters** — Post and comment filters for the MLP fansite tabun.everypony.ru.
 Fork of an abandoned userscript by CAHCET.
 See the script's folder for more information.

 - **eqd-page-title-cleanup** — Retitles Equestria Daily's pages for convenience.